The Sword of Christmas

 But the narrative of Christ’s birth does not end with Simeon’s joyful declaration.
 Jesus, in his humanity, was born into a world overrun with sinful depravity and demonic forces.
 Even when he was but a small baby, his existence confronted the powers of hell.
 Matthew records that when wise men arrived to worship the child and bestow upon him gifts of gold, frankincense, and myrrh, they avoided Herod’s order to report his location.
 Joseph, warned by God in a dream, fled with his family to Egypt.
 Incensed with rage, Herod sent emissaries to massacre every precious infant and toddler boy under the age of two in Bethlehem and the surrounding region.

-Matthew records the despair, quoting Jeremiah: “Rachel weeping for her children; she refused to be comforted, because they are no more” (2:18).
+Matthew records the depth of the people’s despair, quoting Jeremiah: “Rachel weeping for her children; she refused to be comforted, because they are no more” (2:18).

 Simultaneously, the Light of the World and the Good Shepherd was also the Man of Sorrows.
 He bore our griefs and carried our sorrows to the cross.
-In fulfillment of Isaiah’s prophecy, “he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed” (53:5).
+In fulfillment of Isaiah’s prophecy, “he was pierced for our transgressions; he was crushed for our iniquities; upon him was the chastisement that brought us peace, and with his wounds we are healed” (53:5, emphasis added).
+Through his death, he offers life to all who believe.
 All of the pain, hardship, and suffering of this sin-scarred world collides with hope at the cross.

 ‘A Sign That Is Opposed’

-After Simeon’s blessing of the newborn Jesus, he included a warning: “Behold, this child is appointed for the fall and rising of many in Israel, and for a sign that is opposed (and a sword will pierce through your own soul also), so that thoughts from many hearts may be revealed” (Luke 2:34-35).
+Simeon’s blessing of the newborn Jesus also included a warning: “Behold, this child is appointed for the fall and rising of many in Israel, and for a sign that is opposed (and a sword will pierce through your own soul also), so that thoughts from many hearts may be revealed” (Luke 2:34-35).

 If we feel overwhelmed by suffering during this holiday season, let it drive us back to the account of Christ’s birth rather than hiding in feelings of shame.
 The narrative of Christmas—and its resolution in the cross—is expansive enough to contain all our human longings, pains, and joys.